Olivia Benson (cat): Career

 In October 2014, Keds released an advertising campaign featuring Olivia for their "Sneaky Cat" shoes, which featured Swift's birthday on the back, to promote Swift's album 1989.
 Later that month, Olivia featured in a Diet Coke commercial in which Swift drank Diet Coke as more and more kittens appeared with every sip.

 In November 2014, Olivia appeared in a Swift music video ("Blank Space") for the first time.
 In 2015, Olivia met American actress Mariska Hargitay, who played the Olivia Benson character in Law & Order.
 In 2017, Ed Sheeran bought his own Scottish Fold, Calippo, to match Swift's cats.
 Increased interest in the breed as a result of Swift and Sheeran posting them to their Instagram accounts prompted the British Veterinary Association to call for a ban on the breed and for Veterinary Record to review its use in adverts.
 Later that year, Olivia appeared in an outtake of an AT&T commercial, and the following year she appeared in a DirecTV commercial in which Swift rode a giant "caticorn" version of Olivia.
 (Note: Half cat, half unicorn.)

-In 2018, Comparethemarket.com announced their Pet Rich List, which valued Olivia at $97,000,000, making her the world's second-richest cat, behind Grumpy Cat.
 In April 2019, Olivia and Meredith appeared in Swift's "Me!" music video, along with Benjamin, who Swift subsequently adopted.
 The cats also appeared in Miss Americana, Swift's 2020 autobiographical documentary film.
 In May 2023, a sleeping Olivia featured in the music video for Swift's "Karma".